jamespooley/brain-age-prediction/notes/literature-review.md

 ## The importance of brain developmental trajectories

+General Thoughts:
+* What level should this be written at?
+E.g., talk in terms of k-space or less technically?

 ![Examples of Neurodevelopmental Trajectories](trajectories.jpg)

 * Many psychiatric conditions now viewed as neurodevelopmental disorders.